SoccerNet/sn-gamestate/README.md

 The entry point group should be `tracklab_plugin` and it should point to a class containing a variable called `config_package`, as shown [here](sn_gamestate/config_finder.py), this variable should point to the location of your configuration folder.
 Temporarily, you can also specify a directory using Hydra's `--config-dir`.

+## Troubleshooting
+If you encounter issues after upgrading to the latest version, do not forget to run `pip install -e .` and `pip install -e ../tracklab` to keep your environment up to date.
+Feel free to open a GitHub issue or contact us on Discord if you need further assistance.